Frequently Asked Questions

 Are there tryouts for positions?
 Once players have been drafted to a team, the coaches will give each player the opportunity to try out for various positions.
 All coaches will work with players to determine which position best suits the player and his/her skill level.

 What is the role of the Team Athletic Director?
 The Team Athletic Director is responsible for the safety and well being of the player while at practices and games.
 Team Athletic Directors are also responsible for the paper and weight certification of a team.
 Team Athletic Directors work closely with the Chapter Athletic Director in assuring all records, certification documents and necessary paperwork is complete to ensure the team is eligible to play on game day.
 The Team Athletic Director is required to be at the field for every practice and game.
 Team Athletic Directors determine if an injured player can return to the field in both practices and games.
 The Team Athletic will make the final decision in regards to injuries and is responsible for the safety and well being of your child.

-Do we have to participate in the Conditioning Program in June?
+Do we have to participate in the Conditioning Program from March 26th – June 13th?
 No, the conditioning program is not mandatory.
 However, this is an excellent way to get in shape and prepare for the upcoming season.
 Note: the first week of football practice consist of conditioning which includes extensive running, stretching and football related drills.